Answered By: Theresa Bell Last Updated: Nov 02, 2018 Views: 22681

-Grey literature is self-published and typically comes from government agencies, research institutes, organizations or companies, or associations.
-This type of literature includes (but is not limited to) the following types of technical or research reports:
+Grey literature is a category of resources that includes technical or research reports by government agencies, research institutes, organizations or companies, or associations.
+This type of literature includes (but is not limited to):

 - white papers

 - working papers

 - reports (Royal Roads University, 2015, What is grey literature?)

 For more information, please visit Grey Literature: What Is It?